 Rep. Mike Schlossberg's Biography

-In 2005, Representative Schlossberg graduated magna cum laude from Muhlenberg College with a bachelor’s degree in political science and psychology.
+In 2005, Schlossberg graduated magna cum laude from Muhlenberg College with a bachelor’s degree in political science and psychology.
 While there, he also earned admission into the distinguished Phi Beta Kappa honor society.
-Representative Schlossberg continued his education at Lehigh University, earning a master’s degree in political science.
+Schlossberg continued his education at Lehigh University, earning a master’s degree in political science.

-An active member of his community, Representative Schlossberg is a board member of the Allentown School District Foundation, the Allentown Jewish Community Center (JCC), Congregation Keneseth Israel, the Muhlenberg College Board of Associates, the Cedar Crest College Board of Associates, the nomination committee of the Leukemia and Lymphoma Society, the National Association of Jewish Legislators and an honorary ambassador for the I’m the Evidence / Mental Health Campaign.
+In the community, Schlossberg is a board member of the Allentown School District Foundation, Congregation Keneseth Israel, the Muhlenberg College Board of Associates, the Cedar Crest College Board of Associates, the nomination committee of the Leukemia and Lymphoma Society, the National Association of Jewish Legislators, and is an honorary ambassador for the “I’m the Evidence” Mental Health Campaign.

 Schlossberg has received many professional awards, including: 2015 Benjamin Rush award from the Philadelphia Psychiatric Society, 2015 Minding Your Mind Award for Mental Health Advocacy, 2014 Outstanding Young Alumnus Achievement Award from Muhlenberg College, “I’m the Evidence Award” for Mental Health Advocacy, 2009 Downtown Manager of the Year (Pennsylvania Downtown Center), Top 40 Under 40 (American Chamber of Commerce Executives) and Top 20 Under 40 Young Professionals (East Penn Business Journal).